apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Gillibrand 2020 Website]({{ site.baseurl }}/images/2020identity/web/KG-web.png)

 I think this is a really sharp website for an exploratory committee, and I cannot wait to see what it metamorphoses into.
 The continued use of pink as a spot colour really did help endear me to the logo.
 Nonetheless, it is readily apparent that it was constructed under a time and/or budget constraint.
-The disconnect with the logo is severe, as if the two were constructed by spruned agencies which no longer speak to one another.
+The disconnect with the logo is severe, as if the two were constructed by spurned agencies which no longer speak to one another.
 The multicoloured social media panels, far from breaking up any perceived monotony, create a cacophonous air in the middle of the page.
 Fear not continuing the monochromatic palette through the page; fulfill its manifest destiny from header to footer!
 Be bold!

 ![Gillibrand 2020 Type]({{ site.baseurl }}/images/2020identity/type/KG-type.png)